Blendify/blender-manual/blender_docs/manual/render/cameras.rst

          :width: 50%

 Panoramic
-   Panoramic cameras only work in cycles.
+   Panoramic cameras only work in Cycles.
-   See the cyles :ref:`panoramic camera <cycles-panoramic-camera>` settings for more information.
+   See the Cycles :ref:`panoramic camera <cycles-panoramic-camera>` settings for more information.

 Shift
    Allows for the adjustment of *vanishing points*.